 - Be a high-ranking member of the Civil Service.
 Hence Sir Humphrey Appleby.

-- Be a high-ranking military member or just very good at your job.
+- Be a high-ranking military member or just very good at your job in the Armed Forces.
 The military rank goes first.

 - Kelly Holmes got an MBE for her military service before acquiring the Damehood for her athletics achievements.